-People have used drugs across different cultures and at different times in history.
-People's relationships with substance use can vary significantly, from abstinence to beneficial use, to a substance use disorder.
-People can have challenges with some substances and not others, and may experience challenges with substances at different periods of time in their lives.
-Political, legal, and social contexts have immense impact on whether or not and to what extent a substance is harmful.
+People have used drugs across different cultures and different times in history.
+Substance use is not inherently problematic; people can have challenges with some substances and not others, and may experience challenges with substances at different periods of time in their lives.
+Political, legal, and social contexts have immense impact on whether or not substance use is harmful.
 In BC, substance use and substance use care are informed by the risks of the toxic drug crisis.